ganeshbore07/Virtual-Internship-at-TATA/README.md

 The programme demonstrates the kind of issues dealt with by Tata Insights and Quants every day and makes an effort to imitate the difficulties an individual could have.

-There are 4 modules in this virtual experience programme. diamonds Framing the Business Scenario
+There are 4 modules in this virtual experience programme.

+Framing the Business Scenario

-diamonds Choosing the Right Visuals
+Choosing the Right Visuals

-diamonds Creating Effective Visuals
+Creating Effective Visuals

-diamonds Communicating Insights and Analysis
+Communicating Insights and Analysis